Lesliea1/flatiron-phase2-react-project-front--end/README.md

 # flatiron-phase2-react-project-front--end

-Takiing a dive into Swedish culture and invloving yourself in data around the festive culture.
+Takiing a dive into Swedish culture and invloving yourself in data around the festive seasons.

 ## Table of Contents